 - A narrower audit scheme only covering GDPR’s technical aspects (GDPR Audit Scheme Technical)

-The technical scheme is intended for auditors who have to determine the effect that IT controls have on processing data, whereas the extensive scheme covers the entire depth and range of GDPR’s enterprise-level auditing.
+The technical scheme is for auditors who have to determine the effect that IT controls have on processing data.
+Whereas, the extensive scheme covers the entire depth and range of GDPR’s enterprise-level auditing.

 Aims of the Audit

-GDPR audits aim to give managers a good idea of how well GDPR is being supervised, recorded and implemented.
-The assessment will concentrate on GDPR monitoring and reaction procedures, and support areas that help to lower the risks linked to GDPR non-compliance.
+GDPR audits aim to give managers a good idea of how well the supervision, recording, and implementation of GDPR is going.
+Although, the assessment will concentrate on GDPR monitoring and reaction procedures, and support areas that help to lower the risks linked to GDPR non-compliance.

 - Offer management evaluation of their GDPR procedures and policies, and their operational efficiency

-- Highlight control shortcomings that could cause greater usage of unapproved GDPR solutions, and increase the chance that solutions will be undetected
+- Highlight control shortcomings that could cause greater usage of unapproved GDPR solutions.
+They can increase the chance of solutions detection.

 - Assess how well the organization manages and responds to the demands of GDPR